 The other area where you’ll find significant savings with storm windows is in stopping conduction of heat through glass.
 Glass is a terrible insulator.
 Duh!
 It’s not designed to insulate, it’s designed to let in light.

 Double-paned windows try to resolve this conduction problem by putting a small airspace between the panes of glass.
 Sometimes that space is filled with argon of some other gas to improve performance even more.

 Storms take the air space to the extreme!
 The air space between the panes of glass on a storm and the main window is much larger than in any double-paned sash which greatly increases its insulating ability.

 Storm Window Makers

 There are a lot of options out there when it comes to finding storms for your house.
-That means there is one that will fit your needs and budget.
+That means that there is one that will fit your needs and budget.
 I’ve listed some of the best storm window manufacturers around the country to help you shop better and find the solution that is right for you.

 Mon-ray Storm Windows – Mon-ray has been making storm windows since 1947 and they have some very fine products.
-Lots of models and customizations are available and it’s still a family run business which I love!
+Lots of models and customizations are available and it’s still a family run business, which I love!

-Allied Windows – For this post I spoke to a lot of fellow window restorers and a name that came up very often was Allied.
-I don’t have any experience with this company, but when a group of the pickiest window people in the world says they’re good you can take that to the bank!
+Allied Windows – For this post, I spoke to a lot of fellow window restorers and a name that came up very often was Allied.
+I don’t have any experience with this company, but when a group of the pickiest window people in the world says they’re good, you can take that to the bank!